 Among naval historians, the US Navy 5"/38 caliber cannon is considered the best intermediate-caliber, dual purpose naval gun of World War II.
-These models represent the 5"/38 cal.
-Mk.30 Mod.41 single gun mount fit to several classes of warships and Coast Guard cutters.
+These three models represent the 5"/38 cal.
+Mk.30 Mod.60 single-gun mount fit to several classes of warships and Coast Guard cutters.

-This "Heavyweight" version had a reinforced roof with two "bumps", called "knuckles", that resisted blast from another 5-inch turret firing overhead.
-This type was known as a "Double Knuckle" mount during World War II, so named because of the single "bump" on the turret roof.
-Compared to the "early version", the late version, reproduced here, appeared sometime after 1942, had a different arrangement of stiffeners on the front of the gunhouse and additional fasteners on access hatches.
-Two of these mounts are often seen on "square bridge" Fletchers such as USS Kidd DD-661, now preserved as a museum ship.
+This "Lightweight" version was known as a "Single Knuckle" mount during World War II, so named because of the single "bump" on the turret roof.
+Compared to the "early version", the late version, reproduced here, appeared sometime after 1942.
+The late version had a different arrangement of stiffeners on the front of the gunhouse and additional fasteners on access hatches.
+Three of these mounts are often seen on "square bridge" Fletchers such as USS Kidd DD-661, now preserved as a museum ship.

-Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, two "Double Knuckle" heavyweight mounts were carried, one in the foremost position and one in the aft most position on the main deck, known there as "Mount 51" and "Mount 55".
-The other three mounts were "Single Knuckle" lightweight Mod.60 mounts, available separately.
+Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, for example, three "Single Knuckle" lightweight mounts were carried, all fit on top of deckhouses in superfiring positions, known there as "Mount 52", "Mount 53" and "Mount 54".
+The other two mounts were "Double Knuckle" heavyweight Mod.41 mounts, available separately.
 The two "double knuckle" mounts were fit to the main deck.

 - overall dimensions and details scaled from official US Navy O.P.
-1112 drawings dated March, 1945 and measurements taken from a surviving Mod.41 mount aboard the museum ship USS Kidd DD-661
+1112 drawings dated March, 1945 and measurements taken from a surviving Mod.60 mount aboard the museum ship USS Kidd DD-661

 - mount can be made rotatable and the gun can be positioned at any realistic elevation